I hear the drums echo in the night ~ Toto: Africa

 Kruger National Park, South Africa.

 Experience: the Big 5, very close up.
 Very.

 Added value: there is outstanding wildlife viewing all year round, moreover the safari lodges are sophisticated and modern, and the majority of game reserves are easy to access by road and air.
 A bit more …

 Added value: a lot more remote, very rare experience of a shallow-water delta in the heart of a desert.
 Exquisitely pristine, it offers superb game viewing, mostly water-based from dug-out canoes, but also with vehicle viewing at some lodges.
 A bit more …

 Experience: abundant elephant herds.

-Added value: large elephant herds, so wonderful to observe close up.
+Added value: large elephant herds, a joy to observe their group interactions close up.
 They are attracted to the Chobe River to drink, so game viewing is a combination of water-based and land-based experiences.
-Another great plus is its close proximity to the must-see Victoria Falls.
+Another plus is that it is close to the spectacular Victoria Falls.
 A bit more …

 Luangwa Valley, Zambia.